busrayatlav/Berlin-Traffic-K-Means-Clustering/README.md

 2. Run the Script: Execute the script to cluster the data and generate visualizations: python berlin_traffic_kmeans.py
 3. Outputs:
-o	Scatter Plot: Data before clustering. o	Elbow Method: Helps determine the optimal number of clusters. o	Clustered Data Visualization: Displays data points grouped into clusters.
+   -	Scatter Plot: Data before clustering.
+   -	Elbow Method: Helps determine the optimal number of clusters.
+   -	Clustered Data Visualization: Displays data points grouped into clusters.

 Results
-1. Optimal Cluster Count:
-o	Determined using the Elbow Method, where WCSS (Within-Cluster Sum of Squares) is plotted for different cluster counts.
+1. Optimal Cluster Count: Determined using the Elbow Method, where WCSS (Within-Cluster Sum of Squares) is plotted for different cluster counts.
-2. Clustered Data:
-o	Data points are grouped into 3 clusters (or any chosen number of clusters), with each point labeled by its cluster.
+2. Clustered Data: Data points are grouped into 3 clusters (or any chosen number of clusters), with each point labeled by its cluster.
 3. Visualizations:
-o	Before Clustering:
-	Shows the distribution of traffic speed vs. vehicle count. o	Clustered Data:
+   - Before Clustering: Shows the distribution of traffic speed vs. vehicle count.
-	Highlights grouped data points with distinct colors for each cluster.
+   - Clustered Data: Highlights grouped data points with distinct colors for each cluster.

 Technologies Used
-•	Python: Programming language.
+-	Python: Programming language.
-•	Pandas: For data manipulation.
+-	Pandas: For data manipulation.
-•	scikit-learn: For scaling and K-Means clustering.
+-	scikit-learn: For scaling and K-Means clustering.
-•	Matplotlib: For visualizations.
+-	Matplotlib: For visualizations.

 License
 This project is licensed under the MIT License.